“My goal is to create environments where everyone can thrive.”

 I knew I had the ability to improve long-term care industry wide and on a global scale and wanted to work in an environment where I could be truly innovative.

-I had the pleasure of working at IDEAS Institute for many years and eventually served as Executive Director at this research and consulting organizations.
+I had the pleasure of working at IDEAS Institute for many years and eventually served as Executive Director at this research and consulting organization.
 I co-authored the Environment and Communication Assessment Toolkit for Dementia Care and approximately 25 different peer-reviewed research articles, becoming known as an expert in environmental interventions to improve communication and eating/swallowing for people living with dementia.

 Jennifer Brush’s Professional Biography